kgnzt/polyseerio-nodejs/README.md

   * polyseerio
     * `(options = {}) ⇒ Polyseerio::Client`
       * `options (Object)`
-        - `.deduce` if the environment should be deduced from the environment when not supplied
+        - `.deduce (Boolean)` if the environment should be deduced from the environment when not supplied
-        - `.env` environment variable holding current environment
+        - `.env (String)` environment variable holding current environment
-        - `.timeout` integer containing number of ms to wait for server responses
+        - `.timeout (Number)` integer containing number of ms to wait for server responses
-        - `.token_env` if no token is provided this environment variable will be checked for one
+        - `.token_env (String)` if no token is provided this environment variable will be checked for one
-        - `.token` environment variable holding current environment
+        - `.token (String)` environment variable holding current environment
-        - `.upsert_env` if an environment is not found it will be created and the SDK call retried
+        - `.upsert_env (Boolean)` if an environment is not found it will be created and the SDK call retried
-        - `.version` api version to use
+        - `.version (String)` api version to use
     * `.start(options = {}) ⇒ Polyseerio::Client` generate a client and start an agent
       * `options (Object)` see () options, plus the additional below can be passed
         - `.agent` options passed to agent